highbrush/.com/readme.md

 # Whether to make this tool the default (true) or not (false)
 # - Default tools
 default: false

+# List of keyboard shortcuts, where shortcut is any valid keyboard shortcut string (see https://craig.is/killing/mice).
+Method is a STRING or FUNCTION.
+If it's a string then it's interpreted as a method name on the tool class, otherwise the method itself is called.
+shortcuts:
+  'shortcut': method
 ```

 -------------------------------------------------------------